 - Your heart rate and blood pressure will rise, and your heartbeat may become irregular.
 This can lead to a greater risk of a heart attack or stroke.

 - Your risk of developing cancer of the mouth, lips, tongue, esophagus, stomach, and bladder goes way up.
-Only half the people diagnosed with mouth and throat cancer survive more than 5 years after being diagnosed.
+These cancers are very serious.
+Only about half the people diagnosed with mouth and throat cancer survive more than 5 years after being diagnosed.

 Below are some additional reasons why using smokeless tobacco isn't a good habit: